Making the Most of Your Trip to Plimoth Plantation

 No Costumes, please

 We ask that our guests do not wear "Pilgrim" or "Indian" costumes while visiting the Museum.
-In the Wampanoag Homesite, the staff are Native People who wear traditional Wampanoag clothing authentic to the 17th century and meaningful to their culture.
-In our Colonial sites we have costumed role players on staff.
 Guests in costume cause confusion for people who may not be able to distinguish costumed guests from the Museum staff.
 Therefore, we kindly ask everyone not to wear historical costume when visiting us.
+In the Wampanoag Homesite, the staff are Native People who wear traditional Wampanoag clothing authentic to the 17th century and meaningful to their culture.
+The Guest Services staff may ask you to remove or cover up any "Indian" costume while visiting Plimoth Plantation.
+Thank you for your help on this culturally sensitive issue!
 Thank you!